fxm90/dev-notes/README.md

 }
 ```

+Or specify a custom date format:

 ```swift
 let dateFormatter = DateFormatter {
   $0.dateFormat = "E, d.
 MMMM"
 }
 ```

-Feel free to bring this extension to other formatters, like e.g. [DateComponentsFormatter](https://developer.apple.com/documentation/foundation/datecomponentsformatter) or [DateIntervalFormatter](https://developer.apple.com/documentation/foundation/dateintervalformatter), as well.
+This pattern generalizes well to other formatter types, including [`DateComponentsFormatter`](https://developer.apple.com/documentation/foundation/datecomponentsformatter) and [`DateIntervalFormatter`](https://developer.apple.com/documentation/foundation/dateintervalformatter), providing a consistent and readable configuration style across Foundation.

-**Update:** Starting with Swift 4 we can use key-paths instead of closures:
+Starting with **Swift 4**, we can use key paths instead of closures:

 ```swift
 protocol Builder {}